The CFA® Exams

 2022 | 36.75% |

-In theory, the CFA Institute (CFAI) knows that this level requires a deep and broad understanding of the subject matter, with very little carry-over knowledge from college.
-It thus filters out the candidates without such requisite knowledge.
+In theory, CFAI understands that this level demands a deep and broad comprehension of the subject matter, with minimal carry-over knowledge from college.
+Therefore, it filters out candidates who need more expertise.

 CFA Level 2 Exam Pass Rates